Professor, Comparative and Regional Studies

 My last two books were both about Nigeria.
 One is a collection of 44 original essays, The Oxford Handbook of Nigerian Politics, co-edited with Patrick Ukata and published by Oxford University Press.
 My 2019 book explains how Nigeria’s ruling party lost in 2015.
 It traces the decline of the People’s Democratic Party to elite deals struck during the 1999 transition to civilian rule.
 Using survey data, a content analysis of 2,390 newspaper articles, and interviews in ten of Nigeria’s 36 states, I empirically examine the content of party campaigns, voting patterns across states, and the motivations of individual voters.
 Click here to watch a short video summarizing the book.
 And click here to buy Contemporary Nigerian Politics: Competition in a Time of Transition and Terror, available in paperback from Cambridge University Press (2019).
 Finally, you can read more here about the data and my analysis here.

-I am very active with the African Politics Conference Group, a professional association that organizes panels at the annual conferences of the African Studies Association, the American Political Science Association, and at other academic meetings.
+I have provided analysis and commentary on Nigeria as a guest on the PBS Newshour, NPR’s Diane Rehm Show, MSNBC, Canadian TV, BBC, Al Jazeera, Amy Goodman’s Democracy Now! and other programs.
+I am a founding member of the African Politics Conference Group, a professional association that organizes panels at the annual conferences of the African Studies Association, the American Political Science Association, and at other academic meetings.